-Here’s some stuff the Cranky PM has learned during her (not that) long and (wicked) illustrious career.
+Here’s some stuff the Cranky Product Manager has learned during her (not that) long and (wicked) illustrious career.

 Readers, add your own “10 things” that you’ve learned about product management in the comments.